stes/fairness_im_maschinellen_lernen/src/en_04_einfuehrung_datensatz.md

 <div class="tip" label="Task 3">
    <i class="fas fa-pencil-alt"></i>
 At what credit score would you grant a loan?
-Justify your answer based on the dataset shown.
+Justify your answer based on the dataset.
 </div>